-“RESOLUTE” is the wrong adjective to describe most of us at the start of a new year.
+“RESOLUTE” IS the wrong adjective to describe most of us at the start of a new year.
 We know what we should be doing for our future self.
 But within weeks, days and sometimes hours, we forget about the person we’ll become.

 What can we do to improve our odds of success in 2020?
-As Stephen Covey taught us years ago in The Seven Habits of Highly Effective People, the answer is to exercise integrity at the moment of choice.
+As Stephen Covey taught us years ago in The Seven Habits of Highly Effective People,

 WE HAVE A HARDWIRED biological incentive to promote the wellbeing of our kids, so that the family line will continue.
 This is the selfish gene in action.
 Yet modern human behavior suggests that the wiring may be at least a little faulty—for three key reasons.